Skip to main content

 How It Works

 The MCP Server integration creates a secure bridge between your Relevance AI workspace and external AI clients.
 When you configure the integration, you select which tools from your workspace you want to make available to external clients.
 The system then generates the necessary configuration settings that you can copy into your preferred MCP-compatible client.
+Once configured, your external AI assistant can access and execute the selected Relevance AI tools as if they were native to that platform.
+This creates a consistent experience across your entire AI workflow, regardless of which interface you’re using.

 Setting Up MCP Server Integration